janBehmann/HSVAP/README.md

   * exploration of data and generation of training data
   * accessing Machine Learning algorithms via an intuitive interface

 HSVap is an Open Source project which is implemented in Java.
-A beta release will be published in January 2015.

 ## Key Features
   ### Visual Data Exploration